keyan-m/cardano-recorded-mint/README.md

-This means that injecting a new element requires spending an existing UTxO, such that the identifier of the new element is "greater than" the identifier of the UTxO getting spent, and also smaller the one that it currently points to.
+This means that injecting a new element requires spending an existing UTxO, such that the identifier of the new element is "greater than" the identifier of the UTxO getting spent, and also smaller than the one it currently points to.

 > [!NOTE]
 > The logic for comparing the identifiers depends mostly on the type of the